top of page

 Mirador Lago Sarmiento

-Laguna Amarga: Just around the corner is Laguna Amarga where you can see Torres del Paine towering behind a turquoise lake, with the park highway running below the towersoffering a striking sense of scale.
+Laguna Amarga: Just around the corner is Laguna Amarga where you can see Torres del Paine towering behind a turquoise lake, with the park highway running below the towersoffering a dramatic sense of scale.

 Laguna Amarga in Torres del Paine National Park in Chilean Patagonia